-We can say that the process of implementation of the GDPR principles is an ongoing thing.
+We can say that the process of implementation of the General Data Protection Regulation (GDPR) principles is an ongoing thing.
 For an inconversant bystander, it may look like nothing much changed after 25 May 2018.
 However, there are slight improvements that are pointing to the course of the process.

-Most notably in general awareness of the compliance challenges, knowledge about good and bad practices.
-And on a larger scale, fact that different countries across the globe realized the urgency of passing laws similar to GDPR.
+Most notably, in general awareness of the compliance challenges, knowledge about good and bad practices, and on a larger scale, the fact that different countries across the globe realized the urgency of passing laws similar to the GDPR.

-Which means that regulatory bodies are getting stricter with fines, and the public, in general, is getting a better feel about their rights and how to exercise them.
+This means that supervisory authorities are getting stricter with fines, and the public, in general, is getting a better feel about their rights and how to exercise them.

-For businesses that means that you will have to deal with more knowledgable costumers and implement a number of data privacy and data security measures.
+For businesses, this means that you will have to deal with more knowledgeable costumers and implement a number of data privacy and data security measures.
 The term privacy is a new strategic vision of any company that wishes to keep its customers.

 Data protection principles

 Personal data must be processed lawfully and be collected only for specified, explicit purposes.
 Collected data have to be minimized, accurate and kept up to date.
 It needs to be processed in a manner that ensures appropriate security and protection against unauthorized or unlawful processing, accidental loss, and destruction or damage, using appropriate technical or organizational measures.

 1. Lawfulness, fairness, and transparency